 You could start your session this morning at 6:30 and get some CPE.
 How about that?
 I'm here with our next guest, Aaron Berson.
 I'm going to have him introduce himself and tell us a little bit about what you do in your firm and about how he's speaking all day long for three days.

 Aaron Berson: I just keep saying yes every time they ask me to talk.
 So my name is Aaron Berson.
-I am the managing director of the virtual business team at Gettry Marcus CPA, P.C. which is the CAS [client accounting services] practice that we're building out.
+I [was formerly] the managing director of the virtual business team at Gettry Marcus CPA, P.C. which is the CAS [client accounting services] practice that we're building out.

 It’s doing the outsourcing accounting for small and medium-sized businesses.
 Leveraging technology to the Nth Degree is how I like to say it, really trying to find some software solution or some technological option to solve every pain point that both our clients and our staff are having.
 So kind of the goal is zero data entry by a human, and we're pretty close to that.